Forsyth Barr Stadium: University of Otago

 The Forsyth Barr Stadium was partly funded by the University of Otago, and several university facilities are part of the complex, including a gymnasium complex, academic work and lecture spaces, and support facilities.
 The stadium is connected to the university, of which the main campus is 1000 metres to the northwest, by a series of landscaped areas, and a dedicated university building, University Plaza Building One, lies adjacent to the stadium.

 Community use

 The stadium's facilities are available to hire for public and private events.
-The stadium hosts a regular craft and produce market on Sunday mornings.